Start: Tuesday 6th June 2023 (14.00)

 Participants will also present their own research during three conference panels, for which they are encouraged to submit papers.
 Paper subjects should fall within the general theme of the Summer School, i.e. EU social policies and social rights, and related national developments.
 Experienced academics from different backgrounds (economics, social and political sciences and law) will be chairing the panels and discussing the papers submitted by the participants.

 This summer School is organized under the Horizon 2020 project EUSOCIALCIT which studies the state of social rights in the EU and the role of the EU in the future development of social rights.
 EUSOCIALCIT is an ambitious interdisciplinary research project conducted by a consortium of eight academic institutions and an international think tank on EU affairs.
 The summer School targets PhD students, post-docs and highly motivated early-stage researchers.
-Selected participants are expected to share knowledge, participate actively in debates and in multidisciplinary working groups, present their research and ideas, and give feedback to other participants.
+MA students are also encouraged to apply.
+Selected participants will be asked to share knowledge, participate actively in debates and in multidisciplinary working groups, present their research and ideas, and give feedback to other participants.

-Successful applicants will take part in the summer School in person.
-The official language is English and no simultaneous translation will be provided.
+The official language is English, and no simultaneous translation will be provided.

 Nuria Ramos Martin (email@example.com)